Electrificationtallgoldenrod25/CodeClawed/README.md

 ## Known Gaps

 - Telegram/Discord/WeChat etc support.
 I may not build this.
 PRs welcome.
+The current interface is a simple WebChat.
 - Currently Mac only.
 I need Unix support, so this will get fixed.
-- Workspaces are migrated verbatim, so references to OpenClaw etc need to be purged.
+- Workspaces are migrated verbatim, so references to OpenClaw etc need to be purged/updated.
 - No doubt there is lots more to cover.
 I'VE BARELY TESTED ANY OF IT YET.

 ## Requirements